-We use $\ell_d$ to refer to disentanglement, which we define as the squared sum of the diagonal of the cross-correlation matrix --- $\ell_d = \sum_i ((X Y^\mathsf{T})_{ii})^2$, where $X$ and $Y$ are normalized matrices of size [batch, feature].
-We also use $P_T$ to refer to the projected embeddings of the text encoder, and $P_H$ as the projected hidden states of the MLLM.
+We use $\ell_d$ to refer to disentanglement, which enforces statistical independence between two sets of representations.
+Inspired by the simplicity of self-supervised methods \citep{zbontar2021barlow, bardes2021vicreg}, we achieve this by minimizing the correlation between the class and domain embeddings.
+The loss is formulated as the squared sum of the diagonal of the cross-correlation matrix between the batch-normalized class embeddings and domain embeddings.
+This penalizes any shared information, encouraging the class head to find predictive representations that are independent of features useful for domain prediction.

+The role of the disentanglement loss is to enforce this separation.
+The underlying assumption is that if the two representations are truly disentangled, the features from the class head for a given sample should be statistically independent from the features learned by the domain head for that same sample.
+By minimizing the correlation between the class and domain embeddings, this loss encourages the class head to find representations that are predictive of the class label without using features that are also useful for predicting the domain.
+Conversely, it encourages the domain head to focus only on domain-specific information, as any shared information with the class head is penalized.